Kinston, North Carolina: Geography

 Kinston is in the Atlantic coastal plain region of North Carolina.
 It is mainly on the northeast side of the Neuse River, and is northeast of the center of Lenoir County.
 It is 26 mi east of Goldsboro, 30 mi south of Greenville, and 35 mi west of New Bern.
 The Atlantic Ocean at Emerald Isle is 57 mi to the southeast, and Raleigh, the state capital, is 80 mi to the northwest.

 According to the U.S. Census Bureau, the city of Kinston has a total area of 48.1 sqkm, of which 0.5 sqkm, or 0.95%, is covered by water.

 Climate

-According to the Köppen Climate Classification system, Kinston has a humid subtropical climate, abbreviated "Cfa" on climate maps.
-The hottest temperature recorded in Kinston was 103 F on July 20, 1977 and August 20–22, 1983, while the coldest temperature recorded was -2 F on January 21, 1985.
+According to the Köppen climate classification, Kinston has a humid subtropical climate, Cfa on climate maps.
+The hottest temperature recorded in Kinston was 103 F on July 20, 1977, and August 20–22, 1983, while the coldest temperature recorded was -2 F on January 21, 1985.